Louisville and Jefferson County Catholic Charities assistance programs.

 - Senior Network is a gathering of people from the community at local churches and Catholic Charity centers.
 The workshops and classes provide information and guidance to the elderly.

-- Programs and workshops are coordinated including Grief and Bereavement, Advanced Directives, Medicare, Avoiding Scams, Caring for Aging Parents, and other topics.
+- Programs and workshops are coordinated including Grief and Bereavement and financial support around fraud and scams.
+Get Advanced Directives, Medicare, Avoiding Scams, Caring for Aging Parents, and other topics.
+Or learn how to protect seniors from financial scams.

 - Advocacy on behalf of seniors.
 This includes updates on the Senior Network.
 A big focus is on health care issues such as Medicaid and prescription drug coverage.

 Emergency financial assistance is offered in Louisville from the Catholic Charity Sister Visitor Center.
 It can help people with their most basic human needs including clothing, food, assistance with paying rent, utilities, furniture, and medicines.
 The program will try to feed the hungry, clothe the naked and shelter the homeless in Jefferson County.
-Over 500 families are assisted every month with these basic needs.
+Hundreds of families are assisted every month with these basic needs, based on funding levels.
 Specific assistance is for the following.

 - Volunteers can provide transportation to town, city and state agencies, shopping trips and medical appointments.